-- 1) Contact the Integrated Communications department (ICD) manager serving your campus or department. - 2) The ICD manager will walk you through the project intake process to obtain a complete scope of the project. - 3) ICD will determine whether the project can be produced directly through ComDoc or if additional design production services are needed from ICD's Creative team. - The ICD manager will follow up with you regarding timeline and cost. - 5) Production will begin on your project.
+- 1) Contact the ICD manager serving your campus or department. - 2) The ICD manager will walk you through the project intake process to obtain a complete scope of the project. - 3) ICD will determine whether the project can be produced directly through ComDoc or if additional design production services are needed from ICD's Creative team. - 4) The ICD manager will follow up with you regarding timeline and cost. - 5) Production will begin on your project.